Gabriella Brum

-Gabriella Brum (born March 22, 1962) is a German-British former model and beauty queen who won the 1980 Miss World and resigned 18 hours later, initially claiming her boyfriend disapproved.
+Gabriella Brum (born March 22, 1962) is a German-British former model and beauty queen who won Miss World 1980 and resigned 18 hours later, initially claiming her boyfriend disapproved.
 She stated that this was because of the pressure from the news media, though there were also allegations that she had posed nude in a magazine.
 The first runner-up in the pageant, Kimberley Santos from Guam, then assumed the title.

 Biography

 Brum's mother, Angelika Roure, had met soldier, Edward Brum from London in 1961, but separated from him after a few years.
-The daughter, Gabriella Brum attended the Lessing High School in Berlin from 1976 to 1980, but left school in favor of a desired film career.
+The daughter, Gabriella Brum attended the Lessing High School in West Berlin from 1976 to 1980, but left school in favor of a desired film career.
 She worked under various pseudonyms and met acting director, cameraman and producer Wolfgang Benno Bellenbaum (1928-1984), with whom she went to Los Angeles where she worked as a model.

 Miss Germany (1980)

-On 26 June 1980, Brum was crowned Miss Germany at the International Congress Center (ICC) in Berlin.
-A Time article from July 1980 shows that her election to Miss Germany met with criticism.
-So it was complained that Brum no longer lived in Germany as the main residence.
+On 26 June 1980, Brum was crowned Miss Germany at the International Congress Center (ICC) in West Berlin.
+A Time article from July 1980 shows that her election to Miss Germany met with criticism because Brum no longer lived in West Germany as her main residence.